ministryofjustice/security-guidance/policies/general-user-video-and-messaging-apps-guidance.md

 ## Requesting that a tool be approved for use

-Refer to the [Guidance for using Open Internet Tools (to access this guide you'll need to be connected to the MOJ Intranet)](https://ministryofjustice.github.io/security-guidance/policies/guidance-for-using-open-internet-tools /#guidance-for-using-open-internet-tools) for the process to follow when wanting to add a new tool to the list.
+Refer to the [Guidance for using Open Internet Tools](../guidance-for-using-open-internet-tools/) for the process to follow when wanting to add a new tool to the list.

 ---